willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

 ## Caveats
 I have only tested on a single screen.
 A 640x480 resolution BTT TFT5.0.
 I am not a UI programming expert and it is possible that you might find layout problems on other (likely smaller) displays.
 Also, I have only tested in and optimized for horizonal orientation.
 I doubt it will be effective in vertical but I don't know of any Voron owners with vertically mounted panels.

-*All screen shots are taken with the "Colorize" theme.
-The default is z-bolt and looks slightly different (which I actually prefer)*
+*All screen shots are taken with the "Colorize" theme (my preference because the buttons are more defined).
+The default is z-bolt and looks slightly different*

 ## Now go read the [rest of the doc here](docs/ERCF.md)...